Product Design & Research

 At some point, we realized that the most valuable thing we had was hundreds and hundreds of health data points.
-We started thinking about what we could do with it, what use case and persona we should optimize for.
-Nexa had a consultant doctor at that point and he kinda made us lean towards developing a product to guide doctors at examining lab results, convincing us that it was a major problem.
-We needed something to start with anyway, because we knew the potential we had at hands.
+We started thinking about what we could do with it, and what use case and persona we should optimize for.
+Nexa had a consultant doctor at that point and he kinda made us lean towards developing a product to guide doctors in examining lab results, convincing us that it was a major problem.
+We needed something to start with anyway because we knew the potential we had at hand.

-Right before I joined, they hired a Head of Design which quite quickly managed to form a team of 6 or 7 designers.
+Right before I joined, they hired a Head of Design who quite quickly managed to form a team of 6 or 7 designers.
 It's very unusual to see a small company with a relatively large team of designers.
-So, with many of us onboard, there was plenty of workforce to work around concepts, possibilities and explroations for proving that Nexa was worthwhile to the whole Dasa group.
+So, with many of us on board, there was plenty of workforces to work around concepts, possibilities, and explorations for proving that Nexa was worthwhile to the whole Dasa group.